ldesousa/geopython-workshop/web/docs/index.md

 ```

-No Docker or installation failures?
+Still installation failures or no Docker installed?
 With some limits you may follow most of the workshop via a remote "Binder" instance, see next.

-## Installation Fails or I Have No Docker!
+## Installation Failures!

 As a last resort and with some limits (e.g. no local geo-services, no data publication),
 you may follow most of the workshop using a remote Docker instance within your browser via "Jupyter Binder".
 Click on the button below